Vijaya9418/android-interview-quetions/README.md

     CI/CD piplelines are implemented using various tools such as git, sourcetree, bitbucket.
 So it oftehn trigger the pipelines whenever there is a change done by Developers.

      CI:- CI focuses on merging code changes from multiple developers into a shared repository frequently, typically several times a day.
      CD:- CD is an extension of CI that focuses on automating the release and deployment of software changes to production environments.

+73. How do you define abstract class in android?

+    It is defined using abstract keyword.
+It allows you to define the coomon behaviour and properties that can be inherited by its subclasses, but it cannot be instantiated by its own.

+          syntax:-

+         abstract class AbstractClassName();

+          example:-

+          abstract class Shape(){

+               abstract fun calculateArea():Double
+             }
+                class Rectangle(val w, val h){
+                override fun calculateArea():Double{
+                return w*h
+             }
+          }
+          fun main(){
+          val rec = Rectangle(5.0,3.0)
+          rec.printDescription()
+          val rea = rec.calculateArea();

+75. What is the purpose of 'when' in kotlin?

+   In kotlin the purpose of when is to replace the switch statement or keyword in other programming language such as switch keyword.
+It allows you to perform brancing based on the value of an expression.

+   example:-

+         val num = 5;
+         val rsult = when(num){
+            1 -> "One"
+            2 -> "Two"
+            3 -> "Three"
+         else -> "Other"
+      }

+76. How to create a list in kotlin?

+   A list in kotlin can be created using **listOf()** or **mutableListOf()** function.